A geometric representative for the fundamental class in KK-duality of Smale spaces: Preliminaries

 \begin{lemma} The sets $V^s(v,w,h^s,\eta,N)$ from \eqref{V_basis} form a neighbourhood base for a second countable, locally compact and Hausdorff topology on $\gs$, for which $\gs$ is an \'etale groupoid.
 The analogous result holds for $\gu$ by considering the sets $V^u(v,w,h^u,\eta,N)$. \end{lemma}

 Note that the stable and unstable groupoids depend on $P$ and $Q$ up to the groupoid equivalence given in \cite{MRW}.
-These groupoids are proven to be amenable in \cite{PS}.
+These groupoids are proved to be amenable in \cite{PS}.
 Further, $X^h(P,Q)=X^s(P)\cap X^u(Q)$ is countable and dense in $X$.

 Now consider the continuous functions of compact support $C_c(\gs)$ as a complex vector space.
 The convolution and involution on $C_c(\gs)$, for $f,g \in C_c(\gs)$ and $(v,w) \in \gs$, are given by

 making $C_c(\gs)$ into a complex $\ast$-algebra.
 A partition of unity argument shows that any function in $C_c(\gs)$ can be written as a sum of functions with support in an element of the neighbourhood base described in Lemma \ref{stable nbhd}.